-Choosing a front door for your home is an important decision.
-It is the focal point of the home, and makes the first impression on visitors.
 Replacing your front entry door can have a big impact on the curb appeal of your home as well as the style of your home’s entry or foyer.
-There are so many entry door styles to choose from that it can be a difficult decision to make.
-Here are some popular front door configurations to consider.
+There are many entry door styles to choose from, and each will bring a different style and unique look to your home.
+The configuration of your entry is a good place to start.
+The configuration of your door refers to the door design you select for your home: single front door, double front door, and any added elements like decorative sidelights or transoms.
+Here are some popular front door configurations and options to consider.

 Front door designs with glass in the door, sidelights, or a transom can impact your home’s style and ambiance.
 Doors with glass bring light into the home and add aesthetic appeal to the design.
 Front door designs can have decorative glass, clear glass, or glass with blinds enclosed within them.
 When choosing a door with glass, consider the amount of light you’d like to let in as well as the amount of privacy you are seeking.
 Glass entry doors are typically available in ¼ light, ½ light, and full light; each style allows a different level of sunlight into the home and has a different impact on style.

 Make a beautiful statement by adding decorative glass to your front door.
 There are many choices available including leaded glass crystals, stained glass, and beveled glass.
 Decorative glass patterns can help add privacy while also letting in light.
 Pella’s decorative glass options include unique glass types and distinctive caming.